+Prompts are designed to enforce binary classification without explanatory output.
+For example, in the zero-shot setting, the model is instructed to output only \textit{Original/Bona fide} or \textit{Copied/Assisted}, with explicit definitions of both categories.

-Initial experiments utilized lighter LLaMA models, such as LLaMA-3.1-8B-Instruct and LLaMA-2-13B, as well as ChatGPT-3.5.
-While these models demonstrated robust performance in general NLP tasks, they struggled to exceed random accuracy in this classification task.
-ChatGPT-4.0 showed potential but was excluded due to its prohibitive API costs.
-Consequently, LLaMA-3.3-70B-Instruct was selected for its optimal balance of strong performance and cost efficiency.
-The detailed performance of LLaMA-3.3-70B-Instruct under different learning paradigms, evaluation modes, and input preparation conditions is presented in Section~\ref{LLaMAResults}.
-These results underscore the significance of task-specific prompts and input preprocessing in enhancing the model’s ability to identify AI-assisted text.
+Preliminary experiments were conducted with smaller LLaMA variants (LLaMA-3.1-8B-Instruct and LLaMA-2-13B) and ChatGPT-3.5.
+These models did not achieve performance beyond chance on this task.
+Although ChatGPT-4.0 showed stronger performance, it was excluded due to prohibitive API costs.
+LLaMA-3.3-70B-Instruct was therefore selected as a practical balance between performance and cost.
+Detailed results across learning paradigms, input configurations, and text formats are reported in Section~\ref{LLaMAResults}.

-\subsubsection{Benchmarking human evaluators}
+\subsubsection{Benchmarking Human Evaluators}

-In addition to evaluating pre-trained LLMs, we investigated how well humans can identify bona fide or AI-assisted plagiarism.
-The experiment was conducted through a web-based survey.
-The survey consisted of four parts, each corresponding to a specific evaluation scenario: Response-level (Transcription) and Response-level (Paraphrasing), and Window-level (Transcription) and Window-level (Paraphrasing).
-In each survey, $10$ text samples were randomly selected from the respective dataset and presented to the participant for classification as either \textit{Human-generated text} or \textit{AI-assisted text}.
-Randomization ensured that each participant received unique samples and that the evaluation was unbiased.
-The response-level surveys required participants to evaluate full responses, enabling them to consider global linguistic and stylistic patterns.
-In contrast, the window-level surveys focused on fixed-length segments of approximately $300$ characters, emphasizing localized features.
+In addition to benchmarking automated text-intrinsic detectors, we evaluate human performance in distinguishing between bona fide and AI-assisted plagiarism.
+This study used a web-based survey comprising four evaluation scenarios: response-level transcription, response-level paraphrasing, window-level transcription, and window-level paraphrasing.

+In each survey, $10$ text samples were randomly selected from the corresponding dataset and presented to participants for classification as either \textit{human-generated} or \textit{AI-assisted} text.
+Randomization ensured that participants received distinct samples and minimized selection bias.
+Response-level surveys presented complete text responses, allowing participants to assess global linguistic and stylistic characteristics, whereas window-level surveys presented fixed-length text segments of approximately $300$ characters, emphasizing localized cues.
-$44$ human evaluators, including graduate students, researchers, and professors, were recruited from university campuses.
-We collected people's experiences with LLMs and their generative capabilities.
-Based on the responses, we divided the human evaluators into two groups: \textit{experts} and \textit{non-experts}.
-We had $14$ experts and $30$ non-experts.
-This stratification allowed us to investigate how expertise influenced the ability to detect AI-assisted text.
-Each participant completed all four surveys, classifying $40$ text samples ($10$ per survey).
-The results are presented and discussed in Section \ref{HumanPerfEval}.